microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 {% include image.html url="/assets/img/api/read_share_2.png" description="read share" %}

 * If you execute Write request again, and then the Read, the number of records increases as you have created a new record.
-The microshare metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.
+The Microshare® metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.

 **Note**: The `totalCount` value can be higher than the total number of records you own.
 This is because another user could be storing data under the same recType.
 Don't worry, you will only see your data, and the other users will only see their data, unless you have created Rules to share your data.